shariq1989/cookbook/content/recipe/tandoori-chicken.md

 +++
 title = "Tandoori Grilled Chicken - Tandoori Murgh" date = "2021-10-31"
-description = "We love get-togethers with family and friends, and this tandoori chicken recipe is a perfect addition to any cookout, picnic, or backyard gathering.
+description = "We love get-togethers with family and friends, and this tandoori chicken recipe or tikka is a perfect addition to any cookout, picnic, or backyard gathering.
 My recipe will teach you how to make tandoori chicken at home in two easy ways: grilled tandoori chicken or baked tandoori chicken, whichever you prefer.
 Enjoy this recipe our family loves." tags = [
     "entree",
     "low carb",